OhMyGuus/BetterCrewLink/README.md

 ### Console

 Go to [Web](https://web.bettercrewl.ink/game) to play Among Us with BetterCrewLink on console.
+(Requires A PC Player)

  *Note: XBOX and PlayStation ports for Among Us is still coming soon

 <!-- DEVELOPMENT -->